cpayne624/dokno/README.md

 Contributions are welcome.
 Prior to submitting a PR, make sure that all existing specs pass and any new functionality added is covered by passing specs.

-To run tests, from the root directory run:
+To run tests, from the root directory:
 ```bash
 $ bundle exec rspec
 ```